muyuhuatang/IsChatGPTBetter/README.md

 ## We shared three data files in this repo

-ChatGPT Classification and NLE collection.csv (ChatGPT answers for 795 instances for three rounds.
+*ChatGPT Classification and NLE collection.csv* (ChatGPT answers for 795 instances for three rounds.
 The answer included classification and natural language explanation.)

-Three Classification Result.xlsx (MTurk annotations for hateful/not-sure/non-hateful classification on posts under three scenarios: only post, post with human explanations, or post with ChatGPT explanations.)
+*Three Classification Result.xlsx* (MTurk annotations for hateful/not-sure/non-hateful classification on posts under three scenarios: only post, post with human explanations, or post with ChatGPT explanations.)

-ChatGPT vs. Human quality scores.xlsx (MTurk annotations for both ChatGPT and human natural language explanations, three rounds for 100 instances.)
+*ChatGPT vs. Human quality scores.xlsx* (MTurk annotations for both ChatGPT and human natural language explanations, three rounds for 100 instances.)

+Note that the human natural language explanation we used is from the dataset paper: \<Latent Hatred: A Benchmark for Understanding Implicit Hate Speech\>

 Citation bib info as below:
 ```